soof-golan/dockerizing-python/step-3-basic-improvements/README.md

 WORKDIR /app

-# Only install dependencies without the "root" package
+# Only install external dependencies without the our own code.
 COPY poetry.lock pyproject.toml ./
 RUN poetry install --no-root --with prod

-# Install the "root" package after copying the rest of the code
+# Install the our own package after copying the rest of the code
 COPY . .
 RUN poetry install